TT Cygni

 TT Cygni is a carbon star located 561 pc away in the northern constellation of Cygnus.
 It is classified as a semiregular variable of subtype SRb that ranges in brightness from magnitude 7.26 down to 8.0 with a period of 118 days.
 This object is called a carbon star because it has a high ratio of carbon to oxygen in its surface layers.
 The carbon was produced by helium fusion, dredged up from inside the star by deep convection triggered by a flash from the helium shell.

+In 1898 it was announced that Louisa Dennison Wells had discovered that the star, then known as BD +32°3522, is a variable star.
+It was listed with its variable star designation, TT Cygni, in Annie Jump Cannon's 1907 work Second Catalog of Variable Stars.